mbeddr/mps-build-backends/launcher/README.md

    version.

 For all versions of MPS:
-1. Working directory is set to the temporary directory of the task (`build/tmp/TASK-NAME`).
+1. Working directory is set to the temporary directory of the task (`build/tmp/TASK-NAME`) or the specified directory.
 2. `idea.config.path` and `idea.system.path` JVM properties are set to subdirectories within the temporary directory.

 These changes help isolate individual tasks from each other, potentially enabling parallel execution of tasks.